 PND can create a cycle where patients become fearful of sleep, leading to sleep restriction and anxiety.
 Successful management involves:

-For those experiencing frequent awakenings, exploring techniques to stop waking up at night can be helpful alongside medical treatment.
+For those experiencing frequent awakenings, exploring techniques in our guide on sleep maintenance insomnia can be helpful alongside medical treatment.

 The prognosis for PND depends largely on the underlying cause: